Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Events.md

 [Azure SDK Design Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html).
 The names of these packages usually start with `Azure`.

-Most Azure client libraries offer both synchronous and asynchronous methods for calling Azure services.
+Most Azure client libraries for .NET offer both synchronous and asynchronous methods for calling Azure services.
 You can distinguish the asynchronous methods by their `Async` suffix.
 For example, `BlobClient.Download` and `BlobClient.DownloadAsync` make the same underlying REST call and only differ in whether they block.
 We recommend using our async methods for new applications, but there are perfectly valid cases for using sync methods as well.
-These dual method invocation semantics work great, but require a little extra care when writing event handlers.
+These dual method invocation semantics address the needs of our customers, but require a little extra care when writing event handlers.

 The `SyncAsyncEventHandler` is a delegate used by events in Azure client libraries to represent an event handler that can be invoked from either sync or